chris-belcher/electrum-personal-server/README.md

 This project is in alpha stages as there are several essential missing features such as:

-* The server does not support SSL so Electrum must be configured to disable it.

 * Deterministic wallets and master public keys are not supported.
 Addresses must be imported individually.